-This goal supports Government's strategic direction to expand innovation in the wood-products sector.
-The goal focuses on addressing research, education and supply chain barriers hampering the growth of wood, mass timber and next generation engineered wood products and systems in B.C., and on guiding FII's efforts to work with partners inside and outside government to ensure public projects prioritize the use of wood.
+This goal supports Government's strategic direction to expand innovation in the wood products sector.
+The goal focuses on addressing research, education and supply chain barriers hampering the growth of the wood products market, and the mass timber and next generation engineered wood products and systems in B.C., and on guiding FII's efforts to work with partners inside and outside government to ensure public projects prioritize the use of wood.